 Interest credited to account balances increased 39% to \$176.3 million for the nine months ended September 30, 2003 compared to \$126.7 million for the same period in 2002.
-This increase was principally attributable to an increase of 27.3% to \$5,778.5 million from \$4,539.4 million in the average amount of annuity liabilities outstanding during the nine months ended September 30, 2003 compared to the same period in 2002.
-This increase was offset in part by the decrease in weighted average crediting rates of 51 basis points from September 30, 2002 to September 30, 2003, which we implemented in connection with our spread management process.
+These increases were principally attributable to the increase in annuity liabilities.
+Such increases were offset in part by several reductions in interest crediting rates that we implemented in 2003 and 2002 in connection with our spread management process.